jchristopherson/measurements/README.md

 # measurements
 A library that provides routines supporting calculations related to measurement activities.
+The library contains routines in the following areas:
+- Statistics
+- Linear Regression
+- Data Smoothing
+- Filtering
+- Fourier Transforms
+- Peak Detection
+- Interpolation
+- Differentiation
+- Integration

+The library not only exposes a modern Fortran API, but also exposes a C API with equal functionallity.
+The entire C API is contained within a single header file.

 ## Dependencies
 The measurements library depends upon the following libraries.